TommyStarK/vault-k8s/README.md

 ❯ kubectl create namespace vault
 ```

 Before deploying the agent, we must update its [values.yaml](https://github.com/TommyStarK/vault-k8s/blob/main/agent/values.yaml#L10) with the endpoint of the Vault cluster.
 This way the agent will be able to communicate with it.
-For demo purposes, the Vault cluster has been deployed **WITHOUT** enabling Ingress so we use the `service LoadBalancer IP`.
+For demo purposes, the Vault cluster has been deployed **WITHOUT** enabling ingress so we use the `service LoadBalancer IP`.

-We retrieved it just before, we can update the `vault.endpoint` value with `http://34.91.249.155:8200`.
+We retrieved it just before, we can update the `vault.endpoint` value with `https://34.91.249.155:8200`.

 We can now proceed and deploy the Vault agent injector: